WEARTHaptics/WEART-SDK-CSharp/docs/home.md

 The middleware status callback will receive the MiddlewareStatusUpdate object, which includes:
 * Middleware version
-* Middleware status
+* Middleware status (MiddlewareStatus)
 * Status code and description
+* Warning code and description (only for the TouchDIVER Pro)
 * Whether actuations are enabled or not
+* Whether the tracking playback is enabled or not (only for the TouchDIVER Pro)
+* Whether the raw tracking data is enabled or not (only for the TouchDIVER Pro)
+* Whether the sensor on mask is enabled or not (only for the TouchDIVER Pro)
-* List of the connected devices and their status
+* List of the connected devices.
+For each device:
 	* Mac Address
 	* 	Assigned HandSide
 	* 	Overall battery level
 	* 	Status of each thimble (actuation point, connected or not, status code etc..)

 ### Status Codes
 The MiddlewareListener object allows to get the middleware status, which includes the latest status code sent by the middleware while performing